dams3/custom-user-kbdLayout/README.md

 To install :

-run `git clone https://github.com/dams3/custom-user-kbdLayout.git` then copy keyboard folder into your directory make sure the kbdlayout.sh can be executed (use chmod if not) copy the file 'customKbdLayout.desktop' into your ~/.config/autostart/ modify the layout as you please
+run `git clone https://github.com/dams3/custom-user-kbdLayout.git`

+then copy the folder 'keyboard' into your home directory (`cp -r ./keyboard $HOME`)

+make sure the kbdlayout.sh can be executed (use chmod if not)

+copy the file 'customKbdLayout.desktop' into your ~/.config/autostart/

+modify the layout as you please

 Your done.
-To test the layout right now run the shell script : `~/keyboard/kbdlayout.sh`
+To test the layout right now run the shell script : `bash ~/keyboard/kbdlayout.sh`

 # My layout